 When properly sharpened and taken care of over time, Victorinox knives can stand edge-to-edge with other knives ten times the cost, and will put up with any punishment you throw their way.
 Whether you’re lightly slicing through some spring onions or hacking away at the bone inside a 5lb pork shoulder, the Victorinox Fibrox is the perfect backup knife if you need it in a pinch, or can even stand on its own hilt as the star of the show if you don’t care as much about its plastic-machined handle or limited color options.

 Dollar-for-dollar, the Victorinox Fibrox Straight Edge 8-inch chef’s knife is the best value in the business.
+It’s great for chopping things up to put them in the best air fryer.
+It is one of the coolest kitchen gadgets.

 Price: $103.00 | Features: Single-stamp design, ultra-light profile, Cromova 18 stainless steel